Saturday, September 21, 2013, 9 a.m. - 1:30 p.m., in Ekstrom Library. RSVP is required.

 Graduates of the program secure employment in private school settings, medical hospitals, inpatient and out patient mental health facilities, drug and alcohol treatment centers, and forensic correctional institutions.

-Note: Meeting GRE score and GPA minimums do not guarantee a student will be accepted to the program.
+Note: Meeting GRE score and GPA minimums does not guarantee a student will be accepted to the program.

 Prospective students must submit an online application for admission to the School of Interdisciplinary and Graduate Studies.